Neon Bank Review 2024: The Best Swiss Digital Bank

 Another option I have talked about before is using Revolut Card.
 Revolut allows you to do transactions in foreign currencies with no transaction fees.

 Since 2020, Neon has offered free payment abroad with the card in any currency.
-Free payment abroad is an awesome thing!
-Furthermore, neon is cheaper than Revolut since they do not have weekend fees, for instance.
+Free payment abroad is awesome!
+Furthermore, Neon is cheaper than Revolut since they do not have weekend fees, for instance.

 Neon has one big advantage over Revolut.
 Your assets are insured for up to 100’000 CHF.
 Assets on Revolut are not insured by law.
 It is because Revolut is not a bank.

-Another advantage of Neon over Revolut is that you have no limit for free withdrawals in Switzerland.
-You can only withdraw twice a month with Neon but with no limit.
+Another advantage of Neon over Revolut is that there is no limit on free withdrawals in Switzerland.
+With Neon, you can only withdraw twice a month, but with no limit.
 With Revolut, you can only withdraw 200 CHF per month for free.

-On the other hand, with Revolut, you can receive money in other currencies for free.
-And you can also hold money in foreign currencies in your account.
-However, for now, you can only keep CHF on your Neon account.
-And receiving foreign currencies will not be free.
+On the other hand, with Revolut, you can receive money in other currencies for free and hold money in foreign currencies in your account.
+However, for now, you can only keep CHF on your Neon account, and receiving foreign currencies will not be free.

 To learn more, I have made an in-depth comparison of Neon and Revolut.